 Financial assets and financial liabilities are recognised in the Prospective Statement of Financial Position when the NZ Super Fund becomes a party to the contractual provisions of the financial instrument.
-They are initially recognised at fair value plus, in the case of financial assets and financial liabilities not recorded at fair value through profit or loss, transaction costs (e.g. trading commission) that are attributable to the acquisition of the financial assets carried at fair value through profit or loss are expensed in the Prospective Statement of Comprehensive Income.
+They are initially recognised at fair value plus, in the case of financial assets and financial liabilities not recorded at fair value through profit or loss, transaction costs (e.g. trading commission) that are attributable to the acquisition of the financial asset or financial liability.
+Transaction costs of financial assets carried at fair value through profit or loss are expensed in the Prospective Statement of Comprehensive Income.